EarthObservationSimulator/orbitpy/docs/orbitpy.contactfinder_module.rst

 with the occluding body as Earth.
 The algorithm from Page 198, *Fundamental of Astrodynamics and Applications,* David A. Vallado is used (the first algorithm of the two described) to check for LOS.

-In case of entity being a satellite, a data file with the satellite states at different times of the mission is required.
-At each of these times the LOS condition is evaluated with another entity (another satellite or ground-station).
+In case of entity being a satellite, a data file with the satellite states at different times of the mission is required as input.
+At each of these times the LOS condition is evaluated from the satellite to another entity (another satellite or ground-station).
 The format of the input data file of the satellite states is the same as the format of the output data file of the
 :class:`orbitpy.propagator` module (see :ref:`propagator_module`).
 The states must be of the type ``CARTESIAN_EARTH_CENTERED_INERTIAL``.

 .. note:: The ``ContactFinder`` class is to be utilized by invoking the static-methods ``execute(.)`` and ``find_all_pairs(.)``, i.e. utilization of this